Blue Light Laser Sensor Integration and Point Cloud Metrology within the Manufacturing System

 - 3) Lobing Errors: For kinematic touch probes, the point of trigger depends on the contact vector with the surface.
-This value is similar to effective radius except a different value is calculated for each approach vector.
+This value is like effective radius except a different value is calculated for each approach vector.
 These values can be calibrated and used during the measurements by applying them based on the point’s normal vector.

-- 4) Head offsets: While utilizing a 5 axis head, the actual probe position is calculated and used as the correction value during measurement cycles.
+- 4) Head offsets: While utilizing a 5-axis head, the actual probe position is calculated and used as the correction value during measurement cycles.
 This would eliminate any errors due to head misalignments.
 For blue light lasers, this would be the offset of the sensors focal point from its nominal intended location.

 - Metrology Software: In order to perform the complex mathematical calculations required for the metrology based real time decision making, a powerful CMM software needs to be integrated within the manufacturing system.
 Since the system is expected to function by itself without a human interaction, it also needs to work autonomously within the manufacturing process.
-The following characteristics are required from a software to truly make a machine tool function similar to a CMM.
+The following characteristics are required from a software to truly make a machine tool function like a CMM.

-- 2) Bi-Directional Interface: A direct and bi-directional interface is a must to be able analyze data in real time as soon as the measurement of a feature is completed.
+- 2) Bi-Directional Interface: A direct and bi-directional interface is a must to be able analyze data in real time as soon as the on-machine measurement of a feature is completed.
 The calculated metrology characteristics are used as a part of the on the fly decision making and written back to the machine tool controller as a part of the adaptive cycle.
 The Figure 14 shows a block diagram of such a communication between the software and the machine tool controller.

-- 4) Geometric Feature Extractions: For on machine geometrical feature measurements and GD&T applications, an automatic feature extraction is necessary.
+- 4) Geometric Feature Extractions: For on-machine geometrical feature measurements and GD&T applications, an automatic feature extraction is necessary.
 Most point cloud systems today are offline and need operator interaction to calculate the required features.
-An on machine measurement software that will interface a laser system should also have a robust automatic feature extraction capability.
+An on-machine measurement software that will interface a laser system should also have a robust automatic feature extraction capability.

 5. Blue Light Laser Sensor Integration with the Machine Tool:

 The laser sensor is used to create a point cloud by scanning a part and ultimately calculate metrology information about the part on the machine.
-Part of this information will be used to provide feedback to the machine tool controller so that the benefits of having an on machine measurement can immediately be applied to on manufacturing process.
+Part of this information will be used to provide feedback to the machine tool controller so that the benefits of having an on-machine measurement can immediately be applied to on manufacturing process.
 In order to achieve this goal, the laser sensor will have to be introduced into the system in relation to other tools and calibrated to other tools such as a drill bit or a water jet focal point.